yosoDev/whiskerz/README.md

 Each instance of `WindowMessageEventBus` can have either a `PARENT` role or a `CHILD` role (default).
-An instance with the `PARENT` role will propagate any events it receives to all other `CHILD` instances in order to decouple children windows from each other.
+An instance with the `PARENT` role will propagate any events it receives to all other `CHILD` instances in order to decouple child windows from each other.

 The `WindowMessageEventBus` has the same public methods as `EventBus`.
 It also has a `release` methods which removes the handler for the `message` event from the `Window` object.